 How is the Rollover Reported to the Government?

 Any time you wish to utilize the 60 day rule, it is important you keep documentation.
 Any distribution from a retirement account will generate a 1099-R form that must be reported as income on your tax return.
+You can ask your VAT Accountants how to fill these forms out correctly so that you don’t end up having to pay tax on the money you wish to withdraw.
+They can also keep that documentation safe if you need them to.
 Also, the 1099-R will show any taxes withheld from the distribution.
 You will receive a 1099-R even if a direct rollover or trustee to trustee transfer was done.
 The way the distribution is coded determines how the IRS treats it for tax purposes.
 If the distribution is coded as a direct rollover or trustee to trustee transfer, the distribution will not be treated as taxable income.
 If the distribution gave you access to cash, the 1099-R will be coded in a way that treats the distribution as a taxable event.
 If you redeposited the amount into another retirement account within 60 days, it is important you notify your tax preparer and bring documentation showing the deposit was made timely.
 The tax preparer should then treat the distribution as a non-taxable event.

 Hi, I’m Rob Mangold.
 I’m the Chief Operating Officer at Greenbush Financial Group and a contributor to the Money Smart Board blog.
 We created the blog to provide strategies that will help our readers personally , professionally, and financially.
 Our blog is meant to be a resource.
 If there are questions that you need answered, pleas feel free to join in on the discussion or contact me directly.